fohrloop/wakepy/DEV.md

 # Testing

 - wakepy uses pytest for tests and tox for testing the library with multiple python versions.

 ## Running tests with single environment

+- Requirement: Any one python version `python -m pytest` within the range of supported versions (see README.md or tox.ini)
 - Use pytest to run tests within a single environment:

 ```